 What’s in the database?

-The database is set up as a Spreadsheet, currently containing two worksheets.
+The database is set up as a spreadsheet, currently containing three worksheets.

 The first contains details of all worker accidents detailed in Appendices B and C of the Railway Inspectorate reports 1900-1915 and 1921-1939 (the gap in the middle was a result of the First World War).
-It excludes cases of passenger train accidents (which sometimes also killed or injured workers.
+It excludes cases of passenger train accidents, which sometimes also killed or injured workers.
 There cases were found in Appendix A of the reports, and are already freely available, for example through the Railways Archive website (detailed in our links page).

 The second sheet contains details of Great Eastern Railway workers injured in accidents and making applications to the Company’s Benevolent Fund between 1913-23.